Advertising Legal & Compliance

 FTC Also Initiates Enforcement for Deceptive Endorsements & Testimonials

-In addition to the above guidelines, FTC also addresses claims based on consumer experiences or expert endorsements.
+In addition to the above guidelines, the FTC also addresses claims based on consumer experiences or expert endorsements.

-So for example, FTC notes that “vague” disclaimers such as “results may vary” do not cure a deceptive claim.
+So, for example, FTC notes that “vague” disclaimers such as “results may vary” do not cure a deceptive claim.

 Similarly, overstating the qualifications of an expert can be considered deceptive and misleading.
 For example, referring to someone as a “leading clinician in joint health” is deceptive if the expert has not conducted sufficient trials to support this endorsement.
 In addition, the expert’s connection to the company affects the “weight and credibility” of the endorsement.
-Even if the expert is adequately qualified, his or her position with the company must be clearly disclosed.
+Even if the expert is adequately qualified, his or her position with the company must be disclosed.

 FTC also cautions against misleading consumer endorsements: FTC states that an advertisement employing endorsements by one or more consumers about the performance of an advertised product or service will be interpreted as representing that the product or service is effective for the purpose depicted in the advertisement.

-According to FTC, the advertiser must possess and rely upon adequate substantiation, including, when appropriate, competent and reliable scientific evidence, to support such claims made through endorsements in the same manner the advertiser would be required to do if it had made the representation directly, i.e., without using endorsements.
+According to the FTC, the advertiser must possess and rely upon adequate substantiation, including, when appropriate, competent and reliable scientific evidence, to support such claims made through endorsements in the same manner the advertiser would be required to do if it had made the representation directly, i.e., without using endorsements.
 Consumer endorsements themselves are not competent and reliable scientific evidence.

 FTC guidance gives detailed examples of consumer endorsements that could be considered misleading.
-Because so many healthcare companies rely heavily on consumer testimonials and expert endorsements, it is important to have legal counsel review these for potential FTC exposure.
+Because so many healthcare companies rely heavily on consumer testimonials and expert endorsements, it is essential to have legal counsel review these for potential FTC exposure.

 Healthcare Products Especially under FTC Scrutiny